alexisgeneau/MailValidate/readme.md

 ### Migrate ###

-Finally, run migrate command to add column on users in your database :
+Run migrate command to add column on users in your database :

 ```
     php artisan migrate
 ```

+Finally, add 'confirmation_token' and 'confirmed' in your $fillable on user model.